5 Most Common Reasons For Failing The OBU RAP

 Your ratio and business analysis needs to be researched and supported by other sources; they can’t be all your own opinions.
 If you fail to do so, it shows the marker that you didn’t conduct broad research.
 Without sufficient referencing, the marker can’t confirm your findings and conclusions.

 3. Insufficient analysis

-When analysing the company you need to conduct detailed research of the business but also taking into account the influence of others, eg. competitors, industry, the market.
-The research you have conducted is then evidenced throughout your report via the consistent and regular referencing.
+When analysing the company you need to conduct detailed research of the business but also take into account the influence of others, eg. competitors, industry, and the market.
+The research you have conducted is then evidenced throughout your report via consistent and regular referencing.

 Ensure your analysis is not descriptive, it needs to state what has happened and why.
 For example, an increase in the Net profit margin ratio can’t be simply justified by an increase in revenue.
 You need to explain the reason for this increase (internal and/or external) and reference the source.
 Make sure you use and research a range of sources when conducting your analysis.

 You need to undertake extensive research in order to pass the RAP.
 E.g use of academic journals, industry texts, analyst reports, investor websites, etc. You can’t just rely on the Annual reports for evidence.
 You need to use various external sources to support your analysis as company reports tend to be biased and might not be objective.